mytlogos/enterprise-lister/README.md

 ## Configuration

-The variables can be defined in env.env (file itself is required) or via Environment Variables (takes precedence).
+The variables can be defined in a env.env file or via Environment Variables (takes precedence).
+The file `test.env` can be taken as an template.

 default < env.env < environment variable